 As of November 2012, DORA updated the Jurisprudence Exam.
-The content is new and it is offered on line only.
+It is offered on-line only, and some of the content is new (due to changes made in Colorado law and rules).
 If you took the Jurisprudence Exam previous to Nov 2012 and are applying for a NEW license (not renewal of a license) then you will need to retake the Jurisprudence Exam.

 The following info is meant as a guide for the Colorado Jurisprudence Exam given through DORA for licensure.
 This guide is not intended to be all-inclusive of topics covered on the Exam, as NASWCO has no direct access or knowledge of the exam.
-The guide is based on deduction and guesswork given our understanding of CO statute and DORA Rules that effect social workers.
-For official information directly from DORA on the Jurisprudence exam see the links provided.
+The guide has been developed based on the content outline of the exam that DORA provides, and based on understanding of CO statute and DORA Rules that effect social workers.

 Statute: Mental Health Practice Act, CRS Title 12-43.
 See DORA website or LexisNexis.

 - Disclosure of Confidential Info - CRS 12-43-218